Principle Investigator

 Hieu P. T. Nguyen

 Hieu.
 P. Nguyen is currently an associate professor of Electrical Engineering at Texas Tech University.
-He got his Ph.D. degree from McGill University.
+He got his Ph.D. degree in Electrical Engineering in 2012 from McGill University.
 Dr. Nguyen is a recipient of the 2019 NSF CAREER Award, the 2019 Saul K Fenster Innovation in Engineering Education Ward, the SPIE scholarship in Optics and Photonics 2012 (for his potential long-range contributions to the field of optics, photonics, or related field).
 He is currently serving as the Editor of Materials Science in Semiconductor Processing (Elsevier).

 Research Scientist/Postdoctoral Researcher